spgroup/groundhog/README.md

 * Fernando Castor {myfamilyname@cin.ufpe.br}

-## How to contribute
+## Contributions

 Want to contribute with code, documentation or bug report?
 That's great, check out the [Issues] page.

-Preferably, your contribution is followed by JUnit tests and the submitted code is in agreement
+Preferably, your contribution should be backed by JUnit tests.

 Stability and maintainability are important goals of the Groundhog project.
 Well-written, tested code and proper documentation are very welcome.